Class of 2020: Battle-scarred and resilient amid new crises

 But even then, he says, he knew he wanted to join the military.

 “Some people just feel that call.
-I feel like I can give back to my dad a little bit, and to my country,” says Gavin, who recently graduated in a small outdoor ceremony with 24 other seniors in Medina, Texas.
+I feel like I can give back to my dad a little bit, and to my country,” says Gavin, He recently graduated in a small outdoor ceremony with 24 other seniors in Medina.

 He joined the Navy out of respect for his mom, thinking it might be a little less dangerous than the Army.
 Next week, he will leave his home state for the first time in his life and fly to Chicago for boot camp.